Rick Sebak

-Richard Sebak (born June 5, 1953) is an American public broadcasting television producer, writer and narrator who lives and works in Pittsburgh, Pennsylvania in the United States.
+Richard Sebak (born June 5, 1953) is an American public broadcasting television producer, writer and narrator who lives and works in Pittsburgh, Pennsylvania, United States.

 Early life and education

 Richard Sebak was born on June 5, 1953, in Bethel Park, Pennsylvania.
 He attended Bethel Park High School and the University of North Carolina at Chapel Hill, where he was a Phi Beta Kappa graduate.

 Career

 Sebak's first foray in the nostalgia documentary is the 1984 documentary Shag for South Carolina ETV, about a dance popular in the region.
 Four years later at WQED, Sebak produced The Mon, The Al & The O, about the Monongahela, Allegheny, and Ohio rivers, which meet to form at Pittsburgh's Golden Triangle; and Kennywood Memories, about Kennywood, a historic local amusement park.

 As of March 2006, 313,227 copies of Sebak's films had been sold or given away as pledge gifts by public television stations nationwide, which WQED credits with largely helping it become financially solvent.
 Sebak's scrapbook documentary format has been copied by other stations, many of whom see record pledge drive numbers when their documentaries air at pledge time.

 For his 25th year at the station, WQED produced a program called What Makes Rick Tick.
 Special photos of Sebak to celebrate this 25th anniversary were added to Yinztagram.
 The City of Pittsburgh declared the 1st week of December "Rick Sebak Week."

 Starting in 2018 the Rick Sebak specials for WQED have been shortened to 30 minutes and put under the umbrella title "Nebby: Rick Sebak's Tales of Greater Pittsburgh".
 Nebby is a Pittsburghese term meaning "nosy."
 Sebak fell and seriously injured his leg in 2018, and his special "Nebby: My Seven Weeks in Magee" showed his recovery and the support (and food) he received from many Pittsburghers.
 Due to Sebak's injury, 3 of the 8 episodes re-used 20 year old footage from older, out of circulation, documentaries with updates.

 Sebak is the creator of the "scrapbook documentary" genre, many of which he has created for WQED and PBS.
 This scrapbook style incorporates many old films, home movies, postcards, old photos and memorabilia of all sorts.
 Sebak does not appear on-camera in these programs, but audiences have learned to recognize his voice and distinctive narrative style.

 His work is supported by the Buhl Foundation.